This tutorial shows how to create a Telecom Financial Model in Excel.

 - Construction Headcount: the staff needed to support the network infrastructure building program.
 Notice that the model places the cost in the CAPEX section of the cash flow forecast.

-Multiple the forecast headcount number by an average employee cost to forecast overall staff cost.
+Multiply the forecast headcount number by an average employee cost to forecast the overall staff cost.
 Remember to include an option to increase an average salary to calculate how the staff cost changes over time.

 Finally, add other central expenses, such as office expenses and additional support costs, to calculate the overall general operating cost.

 Learn More: Visit my tutorial on How to Create a Real Estate Investment Model in Excel for another example of estimating headcount and staff expenses based on projected revenue growth.

 Step 5.
 Forecast Capital Investment in a Telecom Financial Model